What is interest?

-Bottom line, the less you borrow and the quicker you pay it back, the more you’ll save on your borrowed money.
+The bottom line is that the less you borrow and the quicker you pay it back, the more you’ll save on your borrowed money.

 Student loan debt is fast becoming a crisis to rival credit card debt.
 Currently, more than $1.48 TRILLION is owed by about 44 million current and former students in America.

-This means young people are saddled with $20k, $30k, $50k, even $100k in debt by the time they graduate before they even think about buying a car or a house.
+This means young people are saddled with $20k, $30k, $50k, or even $100k in debt by the time they graduate before they even think about buying a car or a house.